-- One major signal of baby constipation is that the baby is having less frequent bowel movements than usual, especially if it’s been three or more days since the last one.
-Remember, this depends on the baby’s typical, individual poop schedule.
+- Your baby is having less frequent bowel movements than usual, especially if it’s been three or more days since the last one.
+Remember, this depends on the baby’s unique typical poop schedule.

-- If the baby is obviously uncomfortable, strains, draws its legs up into the abdomen, or grunts and gets red-faced during bowel movements.
+- Your baby shows obvious signs of discomfort, draws its legs up into the abdomen, or grunts and gets red-faced during bowel movements.